Ultrasound Case Study

-This 54 year old lady presented with a one year history of a soft tissue lump over the ulna aspect of the right hand.
+This patient in their 50s presented with a one year history of a soft tissue lump over the ulna aspect of the right hand.
 She reported that the lump had been getting slightly bigger over the last few weeks and it was not painful.

 The patient was subsequently referred for an MRI for further clarification, the results of which were ‘A soft tissue lesion of 2.8 cm by 1.5 cm x 1.5 cm with well-defined, smooth outline borders and isointense signal to fat in all sequences in keeping with intramuscular lipoma of the hypothenar muscles’.